SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 Confirm to continue with the network configuration process.
 Restart your Edge VM after the network configuration is successful.

 The network configuration process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
-In case of any failure in any of the steps, the process will halt and a failure message will be displayed on the console.
+In case of any failure in any of the steps, the process halts and a failure message appears on the console.

 #### Running the post installation process